 LONDON SOUND - THE NAME

 Do you like the name "London Sound"?
 I do, which is why I registered the name in 1969.
-I have to admit to being surprised at the time to find no one else had thought to register the name before me, and to being very pleased!
+I have to admit to being surprised at the time to find no one else had thought to register the name before me and to being very pleased!

-The following notes are mainly addressed to those who want to use the name London Sound without permission, but may be of interest to others - especially the brief life history of Mike Solomons, the founder of London Sound.
+The following notes are mainly addressed to those who want to use the name London Sound without my permission, but may be of interest to others - especially the brief life history of Mike Solomons, the founder of London Sound.

 London Sound Consultancy